ruggeri/tech-notes/randos/aaronson.md

 Aaronson says: Lucas' argument is equivalent to claiming humans can "see" that `F` is consistent.
 But can all humans truly "see" that?
-And if we allow humans to be failable in this assumption, then we should grant the same option to be falliable to computers, in which case they can "prove" the statement too.
+And if we allow humans to be fallible in this assumption, then we should grant the same option to be fallible to computers, in which case they can "prove" the statement too.

 Note: Penrose isn't saying the brain is a quantum computer.
 Quantum